wernerfred/docker-mailserver/docs/content/advanced/kubernetes.md

 ## Let's Encrypt certificates

-[Kube-Lego][10] may be used for a role of Let's Encrypt client.
-It works with Kubernetes [Ingress Resources][54] and automatically issues/manages certificates/keys for exposed services via Ingresses.
+[Kube-Lego][kube-lego] may be used for a role of Let's Encrypt client.
+It works with Kubernetes [Ingress Resources][k8s-network-ingress] and automatically issues/manages certificates/keys for exposed services via Ingresses.

 ```yaml
 kind: Ingress